pedhmendes/sir-model/README.md

 In all my models the particles/persons cannot die.

-All comments are in portugese.
+All comments are in portuguese.